kolenaIO/kolena/docs/metrics/roc-curve.md

 metrics, we can assess and compare the performance of different models and choose the one that best suits their specific problem.

-Let's take a look at the above example again.
-Given the following TPR and FPR values, the AUC ROC can be computed:
+Let's take a look at the binary classification example again.
+Given the following TPR and FPR values, the AUC ROC can be
+computed:

 <center>